intuition-dev/INTUITION/_doc/docs/pug2.md

 (In Meta admin layouts folder we use Bulma's modal, you can use as example.)

+Note: that pug is compiled into .js (3GL like).
+That .js is obfuscated, so it can't be read by other developers.
+So you can store keys - as safe as Andorid's ProGuard.

 #### That is it for mbake

 mbake also has a mbake -m, and app use for mockups, more on the menu on left.